Find an exoplanet transit to observe! Select a region below and choose an event near your location.

 If this is your first time observing an exoplanet transit with a Unistellar telescope, check out our Get Started page for an overview of the techniques involved.
 Then:

-2. When it is time to start your observation, click this deeplink from the device controlling your telescope to observe for at least four hours, which is the minimum recommended observing time.
+2. When it is time to start your observation, click the deeplink below (for the transit you’re observing) from the device controlling your telescope.
 Click “Goto” to point to the target, then “Record” to begin collecting data.
 Alternatively, you can manually input the “Exoplanet transit” mode recording settings below.

 Exposure time: 3970 ms